 In 2020, 62% of Americans worked from home, and the number will increase in 2021 because of the Covid-19 pandemic.
 Lots of companies have already reported that they decided to switch to permanent remote work – for example, Facebook, Twitter, Square, and others.
 For companies, on the one hand, this means reducing office maintenance costs.
 Still, on the other hand, management is often worried about how to control workers remotely.
+Here is a list of 28 Captivating UK Remote Work Statistics for 2021.

 How Can Work From Home Be Effective?